AbstractPlay/renderer/README.md

 ## Contact

 The [main website](https://www.abstractplay.com) houses the development blog and wiki.
+We encourage coders to join us on Discord (<https://discord.abstractplay.com>) in our `#dev-curious` channel if you have questions, and basic docs are available [on our wiki](https://abstractplay.com/wiki/doku.php?id=coding_docs).

 ## Deploy